 NAID Dog vs. Carolina Dog

-Many would would say that the NAID and Carolina dog are one and the same, but these two breeds differ from each other.
+Many would say that the NAID and Carolina dogs are one and the same, but these two breeds differ from each other.

 NAIDs are typically much larger than the Carolina dog, which has a small to medium-sized body.